Vishnu917vj/LegalDocRAG/README.md

 with an empty citations list.

+### Notes

+The retry count, retrieval depth (`top_k`), and similarity thresholds were chosen after basic experimentation on the provided sample corpus.
+Since the assignment corpus is relatively small, these settings provided a reasonable balance between retrieval quality, latency, and resource usage.

 ### Benefits

-- Prevents answer generation from weak or unrelated evidence.
-- Reduces hallucinations.
+- Reduces the chance of missing relevant information.
+- Improves retrieval coverage on difficult queries.
+- Helps reduce hallucinations by requiring relevant supporting context.
-- Demonstrates conditional branching and control flow in LangGraph.
+- Demonstrates conditional routing and retry logic in LangGraph.
-- Ensures the graph cannot enter an infinite loop.
-- Provides a more robust retrieval pipeline than a single retrieval attempt.
+- Prevents infinite loops through a configurable retry limit.

 ### Citation Strategy